crystal-csete/team-builder/README.md

-# Module Project: Forms - Team Builder
+# Module Project: Forms - teams Builder

 This project allows you to practice the concepts and techniques learned in this module and apply them in a concrete project.
 This module explored Form management in React.
 You learned about controled inputs, semantic HTML, some ES6 tools like the spread operator and computed properties, and synthetic events.
 In your project you will demonstrate proficiency of these subjects and principles by creating an application using each of these.

 ## Introduction

-In this project you'll build an app that will keep track of memebers of a team.
-You'll be able to add members to this team as well as edit their details.
+In this project you'll build an app that will keep track of memebers of a teams.
+You'll be able to add members to this teams as well as edit their details.

 ## Instructions

 ### Task 1: Project Set Up

 - [ ] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
+- [ ] Add your teams lead as collaborator on Github.
 - [ ] Clone your OWN version of the repository in your terminal
-- [ ] Use `npx create-react-app team-builder --use-npm` or `create-react-app team-builder` to initiate the project.
+- [ ] Use `npx create-react-app teams-builder --use-npm` or `create-react-app teams-builder` to initiate the project.
-- [ ] CD into your `team-builder` directory
+- [ ] CD into your `teams-builder` directory
 - [ ] Start up the app using `npm start`
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.